Updated: May 10, 2026

 Step 1: Receive a Portuguese NIF number

-NIF in Portugal, also known as Número de Identificação Fiscal, is a nine-digit tax identification number you use for every financial transaction, like applying for loans and credit, buying or renting property, paying for utilities, and filing taxes.
+NIF in Portugal, also known as Número de Identificação Fiscal, is a nine-digit tax identification number you use for every financial transaction, like applying for loans and credit, buying or renting property, paying for utilities, and tax purposes.

 You obtain your NIF directly at a Finanças (tax office), or you can hire a legal representative (lawyer or service provider) in Portugal to get it remotely on your behalf.